-Figure 8a) and Figure 8b) show the cone cross section at the modal wind speed V=8 m/s for VOC and NOC respectively.
+Figure 11a) and Figure 11b) show the cone cross section at the modal wind speed V=8 m/s for VOC and NOC respectively.
 Both figures show a good fit.
+Purple triplets have a positive MLE and lie inside the cone, green triplets have a negative MLE and lie outside the cone.
+Note that the colours are mixed in the vicinity of the GMF cross section due to the fact that triplets within a slice of a certain depth are plot and the GMF is only shown for the middle of this slice.
 In the NOC case the purple/green symmetry is somewhat better, indicating a slightly better fit.

-Figure 8c) and Figure 8d) show the $z{fore}=z{aft}$ intersection with the cone.
+Figure 11c) and Figure 11d) show the $z{fore}=z{aft}$ intersection with the cone.
 Also here the figures show a good fit.
 Similar results are obtained for other WVCs in both the left and right swath, with in general a slightly better symmetry for the NOC case.

-Figure 8 - Visualisation of CMOD5.n for WVC 50 (right swath, incidence angle fore/aft=43.97°, mid=33.57°) together with data triplets (correction is applied on the data triplets).
+Figure 11 - Visualisation of CMOD5.n for WVC 50 (right swath, incidence angle fore/aft=43.97°, mid=33.57°) together with data triplets (correction is applied on the data triplets).
 Purple triplets have a positive MLE and lie inside the cone, green triplets have a negative MLE and lie outside the cone.
 One week of data is used from 20090801 to 20090807.